-I recently did a euthanizing ceremony for Artie, a family’s beloved cat.
+I did a euthanizing ceremony for Artie, a family’s beloved cat.
 The vet came to the house, so the whole family (including Panther, the other cat) could be part of it.
 It was both very sad, and very beautiful.

 This was the kids’ first experience with death, and their parents wanted it to be normal, safe, and un-confusing.
-They had prepped the kids well, but still had to work to keep what was happening real.
+They had prepared the kids well, but still had to work hard to keep what was happening real.
 When the very kind vet said “And then the medicine will put him to sleep.”
 Rachel, the Mom, was quick to rephrase it as, “He’s going to be injected with a chemical that will make his heart stop.
 He’s going to die.
 He’ll be dead.”

 Before I arrived, I asked the kids to create a sacred space for the ceremony, and an ancestor altar with photos of people and pets in their family who had already died.
 During the ceremony, I shared an understanding of death being a journey across a river, from the Village of the Living to the Village of the Ancestors.
 By assembling the Village of the Ancestors on the altar, it gave the kids a way to understand where Artie was going.
 He would still be in the family, but just in a different part of it.
 When they think of their own deaths, they'll know that they, too, will be safe in that other part of the village, and that they’ll be remembered by those on this side.

 The vet gave a first injection of an anesthetic and, as Artie relaxed and fell unconscious, we passed a talking stone around the circle, giving each person a chance to speak to Artie.
 The first round was for “Thank you”, then “I love you” and then finally “Goodbye.”
 Panther sat close to Artie, and it looked like he was giving his goodbyes too.